oantby/botterage-2/README.md

 This is oantby's Twitch Chat bot, botterage.
 It was designed for twitch.tv/slayerage, but is built around the idea of being reusable for other channels.

-## Now in containers!

-So, here's the thing.
-I don't really *love* containerization.
-It just sits as an odd solution in a lot of situations to me.
-That said, it makes cross-platform compatibility ridiculously easy, and makes the development process more consistent.

 ## Usage

 If you aren't overly technical, you might want a hand getting this bot set up.